Inclusion and SEND

 Each pupil with identified learning needs will have a pupil profile/ passport which highlights their barriers to learning and strategies for support.
 All teachers will be expected to follow the guidance and advice suggested by the SENDCo and other professionals on this document.

-Additional support will also is considered on an individual basis in response to every individual student’s needs.
+Additional support is considered on an individual basis in response to every individual student’s needs.

 6. How is the decision made about what type and how much support my child will receive?

-Support at Bramcote is based on need not diagnoses.
-The majority of pupils in school will be able to have their SEN needs met through a suitably differentiated curriculum and access to appropriate equipment, adjustments.
+Support at Bramcote is based on need not diagnosis.
+The majority of pupils in school will be able to have their SEN needs met through Quality First Teaching and suitable scaffolds.

 Pupils with more complex needs may need additional funding which will be moderated through the family of schools Springboard process.
 Once funding has been agreed it will be up to the SEN team to consider the best reasonable adjustments to support the pupil, whilst also maintaining a degree of independence.